jbucky86/PiRaq_Companion_Installer/README.md

 use PiRaq image https://drive.google.com/open?id=1afkOQGkFdZRpDQW7yNO8YGyvY-oKoni2

+connect pi to the internet

-ssh into pi and run
+ssh into pi or use a keyboad to run

 curl https://raw.githubusercontent.com/jbucky86/PiRaq_Companion_Installer/master/PiRaqCompanion.sh | bash

-it will take a while but thats should take care of everthing
+it will take a while but that should take care of everthing

 The encoder will scroll the webpage